cossacklabs/product-docs/content/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 # Client side encryption with AcraConnector and AcraWriter

 {{< hint warning >}}
-AcraConnector is deprecated and will not be available since 0.91.0.
+AcraConnector is deprecated since 0.91.0 and is not available since 0.92.0.
+Use TLS between client application and AcraServer / AcraTranslator instead.
 {{< /hint >}}

 {{< hint info >}}